 Your attitude speaks volumes and having a good attitude is a very important step to developing charisma.
 A positive attitude is very important to becoming a charismatic leader because negativity repels people.

-Empathy, emotional intelligence, compassion, good listening skills, the ability to give genuine compliments and be vulnerable when you need to be, these are all characteristics of the most charismatic people ever.
+Empathy, emotional intelligence, compassion, good listening skills, the ability to give genuine compliments and be vulnerable when you need to be, are all characteristics of the most charismatic people ever.

-In my emotional self-care book, you’ll learn how to develop a more positive attitude by practising self-compassion and self-love so you can treat others with compassion and love too.
+Learn how to develop a more positive attitude by practising self-compassion and self-love so you can treat others with compassion and love too.

 4. Charismatic speaking skills